emqx/emqx-docs/en_US/data-integration/data-bridge-redis.md

 6. Click the **Create** button to finish the setup.

 Now you have successfully finished creating the rules for the Redis data bridge.
-You can click **Integration** -> **Flows** to view the topology.
+You can click **Integration** -> **Flow Designer** to view the topology.
 It can be seen that the messages under topic `t/#` are sent and saved to Redis.

 ### Test the Data Bridge and Rule